Jesus vs. Death (John 11:1-44)

 For the past seven weeks, we’ve been looking at the miracles in the Gospel of John.
 Today we’re coming to the final one, the most climatic one.

 If you’ve been following along, every one of the miracles has pointed to something deeper.
-The miracles aren’t just events that happened.
-They reveal who Jesus is.
+Miracles are more than just past events.
+They show who Jesus is.
 They show that he has power over nature, power to heal, whether it’s someone who’s been blind from birth or someone far away.
 But as we approach John 11, we’re approaching something more serious than that.
 The question at the beginning of John 11 is, “What can Jesus do about death?”
 You may already know the story, but there is a bit of suspense at the start of the chapter.
 Sure, he can turn water into wine, but what can Jesus do about death?

 Nobody likes to talk about death.
 When I visit my father in England, I often pass by the church cemetery just off the village square.
 The tombstones are so old that you can’t even read them anymore.
-It’s a bit sobering that nobody comes to lay flowers there anymore, nobody’s got pictures of these people on their mantles.
-They’re forgotten, and even their names aren’t remembered.
+It's sad that no one visits to lay flowers anymore, and no one has pictures of these people displayed.
+Their names aren’t remembered.
 The Bible says, “Our days on earth are like grass; like wildflowers, we bloom and die.
-The wind blows, and we are gone-as though we had never been here” (Psalm 103:15-16).
+The wind blows, and we are gone as though we had never been here” (Psalm 103:15-16).

 Death is a reality, whether we want to talk about it or not.
 Death is horrible.
 It raises questions about God.
 I’ve just been reading C.S.
 Lewis’s book A Grief Observed.
 Lewis was a strong believer in Jesus Christ, and even gave lectures on suffering.
 But when his wife died, he found himself asking brutally honest questions about God.
 Let’s look at what happened in John 11, and let the story enter into our lives today.